Cross-Domain-Interoperability-Framework/Discovery/discoverability.md

 -   Identifier. {identifier scheme, identifier string, resolvable identifier string}.
 This pattern is for identifiers that are useful to scope in the context of a scheme.
 The identifier scheme is associated with some authority (e.g. IBSN) that manages unique identifiers within their scope.
 If the identifier can be associated with a resolver to create a resolvable identifier string, typically an HTTP URL with a resolver host name (e.g https://n2t.net/) to which the identifier is suffixed to obtain a representation of the thing identified.

--   AgentObject. {name, agenttype, identifier, contactpoint, ifPerson-affiliation}.
+-   AgentObject. {name, agenttype, identifier, contactpoint, if the agen is a Person, include affiliation}.
 This pattern is for specifying an Agent in the prove sense: An agent is something that bears some form of responsibility for an activity taking place, for the existence of an entity, or for another agent\'s activity.
 Agents can be persons, organizations, or software-defined actors.
 Agents have a name for human recognition, a type, an identifier, contactPoint and affiliation.
 Machine agent contact points should be the accessible human who operations the environment running the machine agent.

 -   DistributionObject {contentURL, encodingFormat, conformsTo, distributionAgent }.
 A pattern for specifying information necessary or useful for implementing machine access to a DigitalObject that is or represents a resource of interest.
 Includes a URL for the web location at which the DigitalObject can be accesses, the specifications or profiles to which the serialization and content of the object conform, and the Agent responsible for the distribution platform.
 This agent is the contact point if there are problems accessing the distributed digitalObject.